gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 > open door
 GODOOR

-DOGODOOR > what player in
+DOGODOOR > what is player in
 * KITCHEN
 GOCUPBOARD
 * CUPBOARD